tplisson/hcta/cli/README.md

 ## Shell aliases

-Using aliases in Bash / Zsh shell
+Using aliases in Bash / Zsh shell can be handy :)
 ```zsh
 alias tf='terraform'
 alias tfi='terraform init'